CrimeOwl AI logoCrimeOwl AI

 Federal Grand Jury Indictment

-Federal grand jury in the Eastern District of Virginia indicted Said Pourkarim Arabi, Mohammad Reza Espargham, and Mohammad Bayati on charges of conspiracy to commit computer intrusions, obtaining information by unauthorized access, intentional damage to protected computers, aggravated identity theft, and conspiracy to commit wire fraud.
+Federal grand jury in the Eastern District of Virginia indicted Said Pourkarim Arabi, Mohammad Reza Espargham, and Mohammad Bayati on charges of conspiracy to commit computer intrusions, unauthorized access to protected computers, intentional damage, aggravated identity theft, and conspiracy to commit wire fraud.
 Federal arrest warrants were issued.

 Key Locations